 - Doesn’t cause eye fatigue or dizziness

-- Not initially designed for the Xbox Platform
+- Not initially designed for the Xbox Platform, but for PC

 - The screen tends to freeze every now and then